Click on the categories below to view responses to our applicants’ frequently asked questions.

 Will I qualify for loan deferment or forbearance while I am doing the Global Health Corps fellowship?

 It depends on your lender.
-In our experience, some lenders consider the Global Health Corps fellowship to be a “graduate fellowship” and do permit loan deferment during the fellowship period.
-However, others have not.
+In our experience, some lenders consider the Global Health Corps fellowship to be a “graduate fellowship” and do permit loan deferment or forbearance during the fellowship period.
+However, others do not.
 We recommend consulting your specific lender to find out more details.
 We have seen several fellows defer their loans during their fellowship year, and GHC is able to provide documentation explaining your financial situation for the fellowship period.

-Yes, many fellows who are placed internationally travel home during the holidays.
-Global Health Corps does not cover the cost of these flights, and the logistics surrounding vacation time would have to be worked out directly with your placement organization.
+Yes, many fellows conduct personal travel during the fellowship year.
+Global Health Corps does not cover the cost of this travel, and the logistics surrounding all personal travel would have to be worked out directly with your placement organization.
 GHC fellows must adhere to the vacation policy laid out by their placement organization.
 GHC fellows must also ensure that they comply with local COVID-19 restrictions and/or requirements as it relates to their travel.